swcarpentry/python-novice-inflammation/instructors.md

 so that learners have a complete record of how the program grew.
 Once you've done this,
 you can say,
-"Now why don't we just breaks things into small functions right from the start?"
+"Now why don't we just break things into small functions right from the start?"

 The discussion of command-line scripts assumes that students understand standard I/O and building filters,